dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: citer modèle utilisé MLLM et embeddings ?")
 #highlight("TODO: citer comment traiter données communales")
 #highlight("TODO: inclure prompts dans bibliographie")

+==== Municipal citizen profile

+Before delving into the strategy planner agent, it is necessary to assess how the solution could be enhanced by incorporating additional municipal data.
+This section is deliberately included in the #ref(<system_design>, supplement: it => it.body) chapter, as this aspect of the solution was envisioned from the start and a proof of concept has been developed.

+Switzerland has three levels of political authority: the Confederation (federal government), the cantons (states) and the communes (municipalities).

+// identifiable mais pas anonyme
+// pas inclu as of now pcq...

 ==== Strategy Planner <strategy_planner>